Lindsay Owens: Activities

-During her tenure at Groundwork Collaborative, Owens has spoken out about the link between price hikes and corporate profiteering and encouraged the White House and Congress to take a tougher position on monopoly power.
-She testified before the Senate Budget Committee at a hearing in April 2022 titled, "Corporate Profits are Soaring as Prices Rise: Are Corporate Greed and Profiteering Fueling Inflation?" where she spoke about the role of corporate profiteering in rising prices.
+During her tenure at Groundwork Collaborative, Owens has spoken out about the link between price hikes and corporate profiteering, and has encouraged the White House and Congress to take a tougher position on monopoly power.
+In April 2022, she testified before the Senate Budget Committee at a hearing titled, "Corporate Profits are Soaring as Prices Rise: Are Corporate Greed and Profiteering Fueling Inflation?" where she spoke about the role of corporate profiteering in rising prices.

 During the 2021–2023 inflation surge in the United States, Owens was critical of the Federal Reserve's approach to lowering rising prices with interest rate hikes, claiming economic inequality will worsen during a possible recession that follows.
-She claimed so-called profiteering by corporations is a cause of inflation and urged policymakers to institute a tax on excess profits as a solution.
+She asserted that profiteering by corporations is a cause of inflation, and urged policymakers to institute a tax on excess profits as a solution.
 Other liberal economists have dismissed this argument, including current U.S. Treasury Secretary Janet Yellen who points mainly to supply and demand as the leading cause of inflation, and economist Jason Furman, former chair of the Council of Economic Advisers under President Barack Obama, who called it a "distraction" and a "bad theory of inflation."
 In an interview with The New York Times, Owens clarified that profiteering "is an accelerant of price increases...It is not the primary cause," pointing to earnings call research from her organization.

 During the 2023 United States debt-ceiling crisis, Owens urged President Joe Biden's administration to "not give into hostage-taking," referring to negotiations between the White House and Congressional Republicans, where she called for more tax increases instead of spending cuts.
 Owens also called on the Biden administration to invoke the Fourteenth Amendment as a strategy to avoid default.
 After negotiators from the White House and House Republican leadership struck a deal to raise the debt ceiling and cap discretionary spending, Owens criticized the compromise saying it "represents the worst of conservative budget ideology," citing the effects flat spending may have on programs like Head Start and rental assistance.